Keynote Speaker – Tasmin Little CBE

 I am a retired RAF officer and fast-jet pilot.
 For the majority of my 30 years in the RAF I was a flying instructor and spent my working life teaching adults and passing on skills and information.
 I still work part-time as a military Flight Simulator Instructor.
 During my career I was also a member of the RAF Presentation Team giving Public Relations presentations to large audiences of members of the general public.

-I have 20 years of experience in Rotary and I have taken part in the organisation of Club and District events and have been involved with District Membership team for most of that time.
+I have 20 years of experience in Rotary and I have taken part in the organisation of Club and District events and have been involved with District Membership teams for most of that time.
 I was the District Visioning Facilitator 2013-2019 and spent 2 years as an Assistant Governor.
 I had the great honour of being District Governor for N Wales and NW England during the year 2019 – 2020.
 I have just completed 2 years as Head of the Rotary Great Britain and Ireland Leadership Team and spent much of the last two years training future District Governors.
-In 2022 I was honoured to be a Training Leader for the online International Assembly and in 2023 I was chosen once again as a Training Leader but this time it was face to face in Orlando Florida.
+In 2022 I was honoured to be a Training Leader for the online International Assembly and in 2023 I was chosen once again as a Training Leader, but this time it was face to face in Orlando, Florida.
 Upon my return from Florida, I was chosen as District Governor Elect for my new District as the current DGE had resigned.
-I was a training Leader at Governor Elect Training in Manchester in September last year.
-I take over as Chair of the Rotary Great Britain and Ireland Board in July 2026 and loo forward to sharing my vision for the future of Rotary GB&I with you all.
+I was a Training Leader at Governor Elect Training in Manchester in September last year.
+I take over as Chair of the Rotary Great Britain and Ireland Board in July 2026 and look forward to sharing my vision for the future of Rotary GB&I with you all.

 I am married to Kate, also a Rotarian, and we have 3 grown up children between us.